 Equitable, Safe Respectful

-We all have the right to a gender equitable, safe and respectful north.
+We all have the right to a gender equitable, safe and respectful North.
 The Building a Respectful Community Partnership is united in building a gender equitable, safe and respectful community and ending gender-based violence.

 Raise children free from harmful gender stereotypes.